sarokrishnan/TrakInvestAssignment/README.md

 Technology used : Scala, Akka actor, spray-client, scalatest, akka-scheduler, SBT , MongoDB as datastore

-Note : I used the main actor as an app(extends app) to create Actor System, and child actors Also, this is my first scala/akka coding, coded after reading few hours scala and akka.
+Note : I used the main actor as an app(extends app) to create Actor System, and child actors Also, this is my first scala/akka coding, coded after reading/learning few hours scala and akka.
 Interesting to learn and play with this.
-Please let me know your feedback, will make it better eventually as I learn.
+Please let me know your feedback or improvment, will make it better eventually as I learn.

 Download the project and import to Intellij and run MainActor.scala